angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

 ## throttle

-Throttle ensures that the Saga will take at most one action during each period of specified time.
+ensures that the Saga will take at most one action during each period of specified time.

 ```js
 function* handleInput(input) {